redpen-cc/redpen-doc/source/configuration.rst

 As we see some components have "property" to configure the validator specific settings.
 For example, the "SectionLength" validator has maximum character number in one section.
 Some validator has sub-validators.
-In the above example, "SentenceIterator" which validates all the input sentences in the input documents, contains sub-validators such as "SentenceLentgh", "InvalidCharacters".

 We will see the all the supported validators in the :doc:`validator` page.